innolitics/rdm/rdm/init_files/documents/software_plan.md

 2. **Create Git Branch**

-    Create a new Git branch.
+    Create a new git branch.
 The name should begin with the change request number, e.g., `104-short-description`.
 If you are working on multiple change requests at once, you can include both numbers in the name, e.g., `104-132-short-description`.

 3. **Create Git Commits**

-    Create Git commits of logically related sets of changes as you make progress [[62304:5.1.1.d, 62304:6.1.e and 62304:8.2.2]].
-Write commit messages with varying level of detail, as appropriate.
-Typically, early on in a project when many changes are made quickly, thorough git commit messages are less worthwhile.
+    Create git commits of logically related sets of changes as you make progress [[62304:5.1.1.d, 62304:6.1.e and 62304:8.2.2]].
+Write commit messages with varying levels of detail, as appropriate.
+Typically, early on in a project, when many changes are made quickly, thorough git commit messages are less worthwhile.
 As the project stabilizes (and especially after the first public release), commit messages become more important.

     Here are some guidelines for writing commit messages: